Equivariant Floer cohomology for contactomorphisms of quotient spaces: Tying up loose ends

 \subsection{Acknowledgements}

-First and foremost, the authors wish to thank Igor Uljarevi\'c for invaluable contributions.
-Additionally, the first named author wishes to thank Laurent Côté, and Julio Sampietro Christ for enlightening discussions surrounding equivariant cohomology.
-The third named author wishes to thank Zhengyi Zhou for interesting discussions surrounding the paper \cite{gironella-zhou-arXiv-2021}.
+First and foremost, the authors wish to acknowledge and thank Joseph Helfer for a crucial suggestion leading to our Definition \ref{definition:simplices}.
+Additionally, the authors wish to thank Igor Uljarevi\'c for invaluable discussions about contact Floer homology.
+The first named author wishes to thank Laurent Côté, and Julio Sampietro Christ for enlightening discussions surrounding equivariant cohomology.
+The third named author wishes to thank Fabio Gironella and Zhengyi Zhou for interesting discussions surrounding the paper \cite{gironella-zhou-arXiv-2021}.
 The authors also thank the organizers of the Simons Center program: \emph{Contact geometry, general relativity, and thermodynamics}.

 The first named author was partially supported by funding from the Fondation Courtois, the ANR grant CoSy, and the Université de Montréal DMS.

 The second named author was partially supported by an NSF Mathematical Sciences Postdoctoral Research Fellowship, Award No. DMS-2503414.